 - 1. Select ON to switch the Image section into circuit. - 2.
-Choose the style, using the on-screen STYLE button, on the Main Display: - STYLE off (default) retains the width of the stereo image and offsets its position within the stereo field. - STYLE on collapses the width of the stereo image as you adjust the left/right position. - 3.
+Choose the style, using the STYLE button: - STYLE off (default) retains the width of the stereo image and offsets its position within the stereo field. - STYLE on collapses the width of the stereo image as you adjust the left/right position. - 3.
 Use the WIDTH control to widen or narrow the stereo image. - 4.
 Adjust the POS control to move the narrowed or widened image within the stereo field.